 Instead, mail it directly from the post office.
 Also, never take pictures of sensitive tax information or store them on your mobile device or computer.

 This can help defend against malware, viruses, and known phishing sites.
 These types of services will provide automatic security updates and software patches so you don’t have to worry about evolving scams.
 In addition, they will keep up with new attempts to steal information and prevent bad actors from compromising your systems.

 Make sure everyone uses strong, unique passwords with two-factor authentication and password management where necessary.
 Never take an email from a familiar source at face value; for example, inspect anything from “IRS e-Services” closely.
 If it asks you to open a link or attachment, or includes a threat to close your account, think twice.
 NEVER click on any link or attachment included in an email that discusses tax information.

 Here are a few examples from security experts of common phishing schemes:

 - “Have you finished filing your taxes?
 I want you to help us file our tax return this year as our previous CPA/account passed away.
 How much will this cost us?
 Hope to hear from you soon.”

 - “Please kindly look into this issue, a friend of mine introduced you to me, regarding the job you did for him on his 2018 tax.
-I tried to reach you by phone earlier today but it was not connecting, attach is my information needed for my tax to be filed if you need any more details please feel free to contact me as soon as possible and also send me your direct telephone number.”
+I tried to reach you by phone earlier today but it was not connecting, attached is the information needed for my taxes to be filed if you need any more details please feel free to contact me as soon as possible and also send me your direct telephone number.”